|

 for the gunners at the orchard.

-(Picture to the Right: West Confederate Avenue today, looking south.
+(Right) Picture of West Confederate Avenue today, looking south.
 Kershaw's

 Confederates were positioned behind the stone wall at left.
-Gettysburg NMP.)
+Gettysburg NMP.

 This was the site where Brig.
 General Joseph Kershaw's Brigade of South Carolina soldiers formed their ranks behind the stone wall that still borders the woods, with the Georgia